anandu06dev/ng4StarterKit/README.md

 through the application state by navigating hypermedia.
 However, we have to map the resource model schema to the domain model schema.
 Therefore, it is important to choose a response schema that also includes domain values, rather than just hypermedia links.
 We cannot map hypermedia links to a domain model object so easily.
-Many additional requests may be required; in the worst case for every resource, which may result in the n+1 problem.
+Many additional requests may be required; in the worst case for every resource, which may result in the n+1 problem, over- and underfetching.
 It thus follows, the Web API layer not only should include hypermedia links but also data.
 There are many HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.

 **» CQS vs. CQRS**<br/>